limine-bootloader/limine/PROTOCOL.md

 At entry the machine is executing in Supervisor mode.

-`pc` will be the entry point as defined as part of the executable file format, unless the an Entry Point feature is requested (see below), in which case, the value of `pc` is going to be taken from there.
+`pc` will be the entry point as defined as part of the executable file format, unless the Entry Point feature is requested (see below), in which case, the value of `pc` is going to be taken from there.

 `x1`(`ra`) is set to 0, the kernel must not return from the entry point.